Progress at Fukushima-1: too little, but not yet too late

 Radiation level high within 30km radius of nuke plant

-“The Japanese authorities appear to not still have control over this situation.
+An expert on environmental and energy policies Robert Alvarez says there are many dangers lying within the stricken Fukushima station, making the situation there difficult to control.
+The efforts, Alvarez said, were ''improvisations on the playbook'' for stopping a nuclear meltdown.“The Japanese authorities appear to not still have control over this situation.
 They are taking measures that are desperate in nature… And it does not appear at this time they are working.
 The concern that I have had about this is the hazard of the spent fuel storage pools.
 The water has either completely or partially drained.
 And it is likely that the spent fuel will catch fire, and it has already caught fire."

 The devastated country continues to be shaken by earthquakes.
 Over ten quakes have been registered in Japan on Saturday only.
 The strongest one at 6.1 magnitude hit Ibaraki prefecture, which is North of Tokyo and South of Fukushima prefecture.
 Local authorities have reported that nuclear facilities situated within the prefecture have remained intact.